igorpaixaodev/MediatorPattern/README.md

 - **MediatR Library**
   Core inspiration from Jimmy Bogard's [MediatR](https://github.com/jbogard/MediatR) implementation
+- **André Baltieri (Balta)**
+  For the knowledge shared in the "Dominando Mediator" course at balta.io

 - **.NET Community**
   For Dependency Injection and async design best practices